reinrich/OpenJDKEclipseProjs/README.md

       ```
       Otherwise importing and refreshing the hotspot project takes several minutes.
     * Using other Xcode versions
-      - If you installed Xcode from the app store, you should change the
+      - If you installed Xcode from the app store, you should set `/Applications/Xcode.app` as value of the build variable XCODE_PATH (see above).
-        symbolic link `hotspot/projgenerator/cdt_gen_build_config.sh` and let it
-        point to `/Applications/Xcode.app`
       - Open `hotspot/.cproject` and change the version number `13.1.6` in all occurrences of `XcodeDefault.xctoolchain/usr/lib/clang/13.1.6/` to match your version.